AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 Domain Driven Design (DDD) is a technique for building software with complex business domains.
 The core idea is to put the focus on building a shared software model that both software developers, and domain experts can understand.
-The software model should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance.
+The software model should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance or handling requests.

-When combined with onion architecture/ports and adapters/hexagonal architecture it can be clean way of seperating the business issues from the technical implementation.
-On the .NET stack it is also often combined with Microservices, CQRS, and
+When combined with onion architecture it can be a clean way of seperating the business issues from the technical issues.
+Onion architecture is similar to both Ports & Adapters and Hexagonal architecture to the point where they are otherwise the same.
-Event sourcing to develop large scalable systems.

 ## Entities